 READ_METADATA: gives ability to view an object and its metadata.

 CREATE_NAMED_FUNCTION: gives ability to create a named UDF in an existing catalog or schema.

 MODIFY_CLASSPATH: gives ability to add files to the Spark class path.

 ALL PRIVILEGES: gives all privileges (is translated into all the above privileges).

-MODIFY_CLASSPATH privileges are not supported in Databricks SQL.
+MODIFY_CLASSPATH privilege is not supported in Databricks SQL.

-To perform an action on a database object, a user must have the
+To perform an action on a schema object in the Hive metastore, a user must have the

-USAGE privilege on that database in addition to the privilege to perform that action.
-Any one of the following satisfy the
+USAGE privilege on that schema in addition to the privilege to perform that action.
+Any one of the following satisfies the

-USAGEprivilege on the database or be in a group that has the
+USAGEprivilege on the schema or be in a group that has the

 USAGEprivilege on the